Life As a Surveying Technician

-Occupation Description Adjust and operate surveying instruments, such as the theodolite and electronic distance-measuring equipment, and compile notes, make sketches and enter data into computers.
+Job Description: Adjust and operate surveying instruments, such as the theodolite and electronic distance-measuring equipment, and compile notes, make sketches and enter data into computers.

-A Day in the Life of a Surveying Technician
+Daily Life Of a Surveying Technician

 - Compare survey computations with applicable standards to determine adequacy of data.